Chris T. Morris (Chairman)

-Richard Parker is currently the Vice President of Marketing & Communications for Project Concern International, a global non-profit in 16 countries.
-He has served over the past decade as Communications Director for the U.S. Global Leadership Coalition, and was Communications Director for the Peace Corps in the Bush Administration.
-He was the White House Liaison for the U.S. Department of Health and Human Services, and worked in the Deputy Secretary’s office.
+Richard Parker is currently the Vice President of Marketing & Communications for Project Concern International, a global non-profit working in 16 countries to enhance health, end hunger, and overcome hardship.
+Previously he was Communications Director for the U.S. Global Leadership Coalition.
+Under President George W. Bush, he served as Communications Director for the Peace Corps, and White House Liaison and Special Assistant to the Deputy Secretary at the U.S. Department of Health and Human Services.
 Richard has a master’s degree in public policy from Regent University and a bachelor’s degree in marketing from North Carolina State University.
 He and his wife, Mala, live in Alexandria and worship at Falls Church Anglican.

 Steve Yun practices law with his wife Jina in Annandale, Virginia.
 He is a graduate of University of Virginia and the George Washington School of Law.
 He is an active member of Open Door Presbyterian Church and is a C.S.
 Lewis Institute Fellow.
 He lives with his wife and his son in McLean, Virginia.